Hoop Streams: Sports In The Digital Age

 This week at the All that Matters conference in Singapore, a panel of sports, technology and content experts gathered for a discussion on the future of sports content in the digital age.
 As of now, most major sports leagues are not going directly over the top, directly to consumers.
 This is mostly for economic reasons—sports leagues are able to sell exorbitant rights fees to television networks and other platforms for the privilege to air the games, and would be severely limiting their potential revenue by doing so.
 But over the years technology platforms and social networks have become the go to place for all sports content adjacent to the major events.
 The future of sports will involve everyone from leagues to providers like ESPN to platforms like Facebook, Twitter, and Weibo.

 “You have to go where the fans are,” says Sam Li, Head of Content Acquisition and Strategic Partnerships for Sina Sports.
 “Thirty years ago that may have been in a bar, home, or the living room, but now it’s increasingly mobile and social.”
 For sports leagues and networks like ESPN and Fox Sports, that necessitates having a constant social presence, providing everything from short form content to highlights.
 This has seen leagues themselves go directly to platforms like Weibo, striking deals to provide near-live content when a sporting event is going on.

 “Seconds after that basket has been scored, you’re seeing it everywhere,” Li said, noting that fans on social platforms are the ones who have driven this quick turnaround type of content by virtue of demanding it.
-That they do so on the platforms directly gives Weibo an advantage in knowing which technologies to pursue to best serve the end user.
+That they do so on the platforms directly gives Weibo an advantage in knowing which technologies to pursue to best serve the end user, Li notes.